Skip to main content

 Cognitive Fog

 Incorporating stress management creates a synergistic effect.
-Techniques are chosen for their documented ability to lower and activate the parasympathetic “rest and digest” nervous system.
+Techniques are chosen for their documented ability to lower cortisol and activate the parasympathetic “rest and digest” nervous system.

 • Mindfulness Meditation ∞ Clinical studies demonstrate that consistent mindfulness practice can lower resting cortisol levels.
 This practice trains the brain to be less reactive to stressful thoughts, reducing the frequency of HPA axis activation.